These Bollywood actors don't want to be counted among stars

-From short films to plays, there is a category of actors who are not caged by the trappings of big-budget Bollywood extravaganzas
+From short films to plays, we take a look at a category of B-Town actors who are not caged by the trappings of big-budget Bollywood extravaganzas

 If you thought Bollywood actors shunned small budget releases or a chance to make an appearance on stage after already being washed up on the shore of their marquee dream, then you are mistaken.